Creek Fire: With some containment in Madera County, crews shifting to Bass Lake area

 "That's just the way things happen up here," said Gilmore.
 "This is the worst we've seen this though."

-Fire crews say they're hoping once the smoke lifts, they'll be able to use their aircrafts to attack this fire from above in the next dews days.
+Fire crews say they're hoping once the smoke lifts, they'll be able to use their aircraft to attack this fire from above in the next few days.

 There is still no word on when evacuees will be able to return to their homes.
 That news will come from the Madera County Sheriff's Office.